 There’s quite a drop-off between Chicago, New York, and Hartford and the next grouping of MSAs on this list.
 Memphis (-.6%), Milwaukee-Waukesha-West Allis (-.54%), Los Angeles-Long Beach-Anaheim (-.54%), Detroit-Warren-Dearborn (-.51%), and Cleveland (-.51%) all lost more than half of a percent of their populations.

-Momentary blip, or long-term trend?
+Momentary blip, or long-term trend as a popular city?
 Expanding the time frame to three years, 2012 to 2015, changes the order a little bit and swaps San Jose-Sunnyvale-Santa Clara for Philadelphia-Camden-Wilmington.

 Although their positions are reversed, New York-Newark-Jersey City (-2.2%) and Chicago (-2.06%) once again lead the pack by a considerable margin, followed again by Hartford (-1.92%) and Memphis (-1.77%).
 In fact, the order is almost exactly the same, except for the loss of San Jose, replaced by Philadelphia-Camden-Wilmington (-1.12%) at No. 10.
 And with a net population loss of 1.4%, Detroit-Warren-Dearborn rockets up the list, from No. 9 in 2014 to 2015 to No. 5 over the time period of 2012 to 2015.